If you wish to suggest changes on this document, please open a PR on the Foundry Starter Kit Repository

-Rootstock Foundry Starter kit
+Rootstock Foundry Starter Kit

 Whether you’re a seasoned developer or just starting your journey into smart contract development, the foundry starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.